Prednisone: Dependency

 Adrenal suppression will begin to occur if prednisone is taken for longer than seven days.
 Eventually, this may cause the body to temporarily lose the ability to manufacture natural corticosteroids (especially cortisol), which results in dependence on prednisone.
 For this reason, prednisone should not be abruptly stopped if taken for more than seven days; instead, the dosage should be gradually reduced.
-This weaning process may be over a few days if the course of prednisone was short, but may take weeks or months if the patient had been on long-term treatment.
+This weaning process may be over a few days if the course of prednisone is short but may take weeks or months if the patient had been on long-term treatment.
 Abrupt withdrawal may lead to an Addisonian crisis.
 For those on chronic therapy, alternate-day dosing may preserve adrenal function and thereby reduce side effects.

 Glucocorticoids act to inhibit feedback of both the hypothalamus, decreasing corticotropin-releasing hormone (CRH), and corticotrophs in the anterior pituitary gland, decreasing the amount of adrenocorticotropic hormone (ACTH).
 For this reason, glucocorticoid analogue drugs such as prednisone down-regulate the natural synthesis of glucocorticoids.
 This mechanism leads to dependence in a short time and can be dangerous if medications are withdrawn too quickly.
 The body must have time to begin synthesis of CRH and ACTH and for the adrenal glands to begin functioning normally again.

-Prednisone may start to result in the suppression of the hypothalamic-pituitary-adrenal (HPA) axis if used at doses 7–10 mg or higher for several weeks.
+Prednisone may start to result in the suppression of the hypothalamic–pituitary–adrenal (HPA) axis if used at doses 7–10 mg or higher for several weeks.
 This is approximately equal to the amount of endogenous cortisol produced by the body every day.
 As such, the HPA axis starts to become suppressed and atrophy.
 If this occurs the patient should be tapered off prednisone slowly to give the adrenal gland enough time to regain its function and endogenous production of steroids.
-Supplemental doses, or "stress doses" may be required in those with HPA axis suppression who are experiencing a higher degree of stress (e.g., illness, surgery, trauma, etc.).
-Failing to do so in such situations could be life-threatening.